 The Navy's water-dependent training activities at this location are critical to maintaining Naval operations that help safeguard the public health and safety in the San Diego area and statewide, and a lease authorizing those activities avoids a federal condemnation of the State's property.
-Therefore, the issuance of this lease is consistent with the Public Trust Doctrine and is in the best interests of the State.

-Authorizing staff to negotiate and enter into an Agreement for the Transfer of Control and Possession of State-Owned Real Property will allow the Commission and State Parks to maintain their positions regarding jurisdiction while allowing the Navy to continue to use the premises for its essential training activities.
-Therefore, the authorization to negotiate and enter into an Agreement for the Transfer of Control and Possession of State-Owned Real Property is consistent with the Public Trust Doctrine and is in the best interests of the State.
+The issuance of this lease is in the best interests of the State.
+The Agreement for the Transfer of Control and Possession of State-Owned Real Property will allow the Commission and State Parks to maintain their positions regarding jurisdiction while allowing the Navy to continue to use the premises for its essential training activities.
+Therefore, the Agreement for the Transfer of Control and Possession of State-Owned Real Property is in the best interests of the State.